Why do we take a holistic approach to application reviews?

 Applicants should demonstrate responsibility and experience with animals outside of pet ownership.
 Candidates are welcome to utilize diverse formal and informal backgrounds to communicate better the motivation to pursue a veterinary medicine degree.

-Visit the VMCAS site for more information about what types of experiences you can employ on your application and how to submit them appropriately.
+Visit the VMCAS site for more information about what experiences you can employ on your application and how to submit them appropriately.

 3. Applicant Experiences